marixel/jina-vault2/! chapter 7 (biotechnology).md

 		- As seen in DNA piece 2, the difference in a single base pair causes a restriction enzyme cut site to be lost
 			- Now only two fragments of DNA will result after the DNA is exposed to restriction enzyme: fragments y and z
 	- ![[rflps-as-genetic-markers-for-disease.png]]
-		- RFLPs can be passed to offspring like genes and can be used as genetic markers for particular genes
+		- RFLPs can be passed to offspring like genes and can be used as [[genetic markers]] for particular genes
 		- For example, a particular RFLP could be linked to a disease, such as cystic fibrosis
 			- If the RFLP is found in all carriers of cystic fibrosis, then it can be used as a genetic marker for that disease.
 - ### 7.3.2: Polymerase Chain Reaction: DNA Amplification
+	- Many copies of a DNA segment can be made through the process of denaturing the DNA segment and then polymerizing the new strand using [[DNA polymerase]]
+		- In the past this process was difficult because the heat required to denature DNA would also denature DNA polymerase
+	- Thomas Brock found that the DNA polymerase of the bacterium T. aquaticus would not denature at high temperatures
+	- Building on Brock’s findings, Kary Mullis developed the method of DNA amplification known as [[PCR]] (polymerase chain reaction)
+		- This method overcame the problem of denaturing DNA polymerase at high temperatures by using the DNA polymerase of [[T. aquaticus]]
+		- In 1993, Mullis was awarded the Nobel Prize in chemistry for his development of PCR
+		- PCR is a technique that amplifies a segment of DNA into millions, even billions of copies in a short period of time
 - ### 7.3.3: DNA Fingerprinting
 - ### 7.3.4: Southern Blotting
 - ### 7.3.5: Detecting DNA Homology: A Biotechnology Summary